Skip to main content

 Creating API Keys via API

-You can also create API keys programmatically:
+You can also create API keys programmatically against /api/organizations/api-keys/:

-curl -X POST https://api.bedrock.orinlabs.org/api/products/api-keys/ \
+curl -X POST https://api.bedrock.orinlabs.org/api/organizations/api-keys/ \

 -H "Authorization: Bearer EXISTING_API_KEY" \